 That’s what we’re going to lay out here.
 But first, have you watched ‘the Social Dilemma’ on Netflix yet?

-If not, I’ll briefly summarise below, but seriously, you’d be much better coming back to this when you have seen it.
+If not, I’ll briefly summarize below, but seriously, you’d be much better coming back to this when you have seen it.
 Go on, most of us are in/entering another lockdown - what else are you doing?

 ‘The Social Dilemma’